Access to Capital

 The CIE staff includes professional loan officers that have the same professional credentials as private lenders, engineers, legal staff, finance professionals, and professional management staff.
 We are uniquely qualified to handle your project professionally and responsibly.

-From 2014-2016, the CIE worked with businesses to accomplish the following:
+In 2018, the Center for Innovation & Entrepreneurship worked with businesses to accomplish the following:

 Ace Hotel Pittsburgh